Missouri Junior Science, Engineering and Humanities Symposium

 This program recognizes the role of humanities at all levels of exploration.
 Submitted research papers will be evaluated with an underlying precept…that the best research and applied solutions reflect an understanding of and an attempt to enrich, at some basic level, the human experience.

 The next Missouri Symposium, scheduled for March 14-15, 2014, is one of forty-eight regional symposia held at universities nationwide.
-Winners of the regional event proceed to the National JSHS program (www.jshs.org) which will be held in May of 2014.
+Winners of the regional event proceed to the National JSHS program (www.jshs.org) which is tentatively scheduled for late April, 2014 in Washington, D.C.